 You'll need to have:

-- excellent face-to-face communication and interpersonal skills for dealing with clients, barristers, solicitors, court officials and judges
+• excellent communication and interpersonal skills for building and maintaining positive relationships with clients, barristers, solicitors, court officials and judges

-- dedication to having a career in the specific role as a barristers' clerk
+• dedication to having a career in the specific role of a barristers' clerk

 Work experience

-You'll be at an advantage if you have some previous relevant experience to show your suitability to the job.
-This may include any business, legal or accountancy work, as well as court administration.
+You'll need some previous relevant experience to show your suitability for the job.
+This may include business, legal or accountancy work, as well as court administration.

 Find out more about the different kinds of work experience and internships that are available.